-I use a blindness cane to navigate my college campus and the world around me, so traditional underarm crutches are not a good option for me.
+I use a blindness cane to navigate my college campus and the world around me, so traditional underarm crutches are not a viable option for me since they require the use of both arms/hands.
 Most college students I know also avoided using underarm crutches because they were painful after long periods of time, so people usually chose one of these options with guidance from medical professionals:

 - Having a walking cane (not to be confused with a blindness cane)

 - Using elbow crutches, or a single elbow crutch in combination with a blindness cane

 - Electric scooter

 - Use of a boot cast for foot injuries- this will be determined by a medical provider, but when I broke several toes I asked to use the boot cast over another option as it was easier for me to balance with

 - Navigating High School With a Leg Brace

 - Seven Places I Don’t Take My Blindness Cane